-All schools in the Willows Unified School District will be closed until April 20, 2020
+All schools in the Willows Unified School District will be closed to classroom instruction for the remainder of the school year.

 School Closure - Stay At Home Order